 Getting a hearing aid: your experiences

-On average, private hearing aid customers wait just under a week for a hearing test and just over a week for a first fitting.
-Most are bought from Boots Hearing Care, Specsavers or a local independent retailer - the table above shows which shops are rated best and worst by Which? members.
+Most hearing aids are bought from Boots Hearing Care, Specsavers or a local independent retailer - the table above shows which shops are rated best and worst by Which? members.

 How much do hearing aids cost?

 Although it's possible to buy hearing aids for as little as £100, most people who buy privately pay significantly more.
 Go to our hearing aid prices guide to find out how much the big retailers told us they charge for different types of hearing aid.